Did someone else’s negligence leave you with a herniated disc? If so, you could be entitled to compensation for your injuries and pain and suffering.

 If there is clear evidence that your herniated disc was caused by the auto accident, and that you will require surgery, then the settlement value will be significantly increased.

 Liability has an impact on your potential settlement value.

 If you are a percentage at fault, you might still receive some compensation.
 However, your total settlement or jury award will be reduced by your percentage of fault.
 In some cases, your own liability could bar you from recovery entirely.

-Your age can impact your potential settlement as well.
+Your age can impact your potential herniated disc settlement as well.
 If you are older and retired, your compensation could be reduced because you don’t have any lost wages.

 Pain and Suffering

 Pain and suffering can be a significant amount of your potential settlement value.
 Someone with a more severe herniated disc likely will have a higher claim value due to increased pain and suffering.